tauseedzaman/Extractor/README.md

 ### Email Extractor Web App
 + Extract emails and phone numbers from documents using regex
-+ I added some new Futures to this project create by JCharisTech
++ I added some new Functionality to this project create by JCharisTech
 ##### Requirement
 + Flask
 + Python